What Is Vitamin E? 5 Powerful Skin Care Benefits + More

 1. Vitamin E supports collagen from the inside out.*

 The one-step beauty routine for youthful skin, healthy hair & strong nails, featuring vitamin E & C.*

 Consuming enough vitamin E offers an internal approach to healthy skin.
 For starters, vitamin E intake protects against collagen cross-linking, a process that plays a role in skin aging.* When collagen cross-links, it becomes hard and stiff, and that leads to damage.
 It also helps manage the skin barrier, which functions to protect the body from irritants, allergens, and excess water loss.*

 It also has antioxidative abilities.* "As an antioxidant, vitamin E fights against oxidative damage by [stabilizing] free radicals," says Gonzalez.* It does so by donating an electron to free radicals, which neutralizes the molecular troublemakers.
 And according to Monica Auslander Moreno, M.S., R.D., LDN, this reduces the body's level of oxidative stress, the process behind inflammation and skin aging.

-2. It protects the skin from photodamage.
+2. It manages the effects of photodamage.*

 UV radiation is a significant source of free radical formation in the skin, notes Camp.
 This can lead to a type of skin damage called photodamage, which causes hyperpigmentation, reddening, and altered skin texture.
 It also contributes to collagen degradation and photoaging, or premature skin aging due to UV radiation.
 Basically, continuous sunlight exposure is not your skin's friend.